gertscha/dotfiles/neovim/.config/nvim/README.md

 # Installation
-Add place the content of this repo in the nvim config folder.
+Add the content of this repo in the `nvim` config folder.
-Use `:h $XDG_CONFIG_HOME` to verify the location.
+Use `:h $XDG_CONFIG_HOME` for more information or run `:echo stdpath('config')` to get the location.

-On Windows this should be `C:\Users\USERNAME\AppData\Local\nvim`.
-On Linux this should be `~/.config/nvim.

 The config uses the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager by folke.
-Setup should be automatic on first startup but a restart is usually required.
+Setup should be automatic on first startup but a restart may be required.

-If there are languages missing from the system there are likely going to be errors.
-Either install the language or remove it from the table in init.lua.
+Be sure to run `:checkhealth` and fix any errors shown.

 To display some of the icons a nerd-font needs to be available and setup for the terminal.
 Install one and set it up.
 On windows use Windows Terminal (get from Windows Store if on Windows 10) and set the font there.
 Alternatively the icons can be replaced by adjusting `lua/settings/icons.lua`.

-Use `:checkhealth` to see if other components are missing from the system.

 # Keybinds Reference
 This is a reference to the keybinds (sample of the default bindings at the end).
 "Which-Key" plugin is also installed.
+But this is just a reference, if you do not know the basics, learn those first.

 ## Adjusted & Custom Global Keybinds
 Adjusted keybinds have a alteration remark in braces i.e. key - effect (deviation